Support Us Button Widget

 Photo by RICtoday

 The article goes on to explain that the vampire is said to have escaped the tragic Church Hill tunnel collapse in October 1925.
-After the tunnel collapsed, killing multiple railroad workers trapped inside, eyewitnesses reported seeing a bloodied man with jagged teeth emerge and flee from the wreckage.
+After the incident, which killed multiple railroad workers who were trapped inside, eyewitnesses reported seeing a bloodied man with jagged teeth emerge and flee from the scene.
 He was chased, but disappeared into the mausoleum of W.W.
 Pool.

 A gravestone reading "Benjamin Franklin Mosby, died 1925, at rest"